MileHacker Logo

 Petty Crime:

-Low, but possible in crowded areas like train stations.
+Low, but possible in areas with a lot of people like train stations.
 Always be mindful of your surroundings.
 Consider Pacsafe anti-theft bags.

 • 3